-Job creation, skills development, tourists will increase revenue within the area.
+Job creation, skills development, and tourists will increase revenue within the area.

-8.4.
-Explain whether the proposed development will impact on people's health and well-being (e.g. in terms of noise, odours, visual character and sense of place etc) and how has this influenced the proposed development.

-The proposed development will blend in with natural surroundings.
-Will not be visible from adjacent properties or N2, therefor will not impact the visual character or sense of place in the area.

-Noise will be generated during the construction phase only, and noise impact will be addressed in the EMPr.
-No health impacts are foreseen.
+- 8.4.
+Explain whether the proposed development will impact on people's health and well-being (e.g. in terms of noise, odours, visual character and sense of place etc) and how has this influenced the proposed development. - > The proposed development will blend in with natural surroundings and will not be visible from adjacent properties or N2 with mitigation, therefore will not impact the visual character or sense of place in the area. - Noise will be generated during the construction phase only, and noise impact will be addressed in the EMPr. - > No health impacts are foreseen.